Nowadays, home cooks are becoming increasingly educated about the origins of their meat.

 2. Rib subprimal cuts

 - Ribeye roll: The ribeye roll is made out of rich, juicy, and tender ribeye steaks and roasts.
-Ribeye roasts are best prepared by roasting or baking, while steaks can be prepared in a variety of methods, including grilling, pan-broiling, smoking, and more.
-Ribeye steaks and roasts are a popular cut of meat because of their flavorful flavor and tender texture.
+Ribeye roasts are best prepared by roasting or baking, while steaks can be prepared in various methods, including grilling, pan-broiling, smoking, and more.
+Ribeye steaks and roasts are a popular cut of meat because of their delicious flavor and tender texture.

 - Rib subprimal: This subprimal cut contains juicy, delectable back ribs, short ribs, and rib oven-prepared ribs.
-Rib ovens are best served roasted, while back ribs and short ribs can be prepared in a variety of ways.
+Rib ovens are best served roasted, while back ribs and short ribs can be prepared in various ways.
 Rib fingers and blade/lifter meat are also included in this subprimal.

 3. Loin subprimal cuts